maidsafe/rfcs/proposed/0000-crust-refactor/crust-library.md

 impl From<ServiceBeaconState<Disabled>> for ServiceBeaconState<Dynamic>

 impl ServiceBeaconReceiver {
-    pub fn next(&mut self) -> Endpoint;
+    /// Block until we receive an `Endpoint` from a local peer. pub fn next(&mut self) -> Endpoint;
-    pub fn endpoints(&mut self) -> BeaconEndpoints;
+    /// Iterate over endpoints as we receive them. pub fn endpoints(&mut self) -> BeaconEndpoints;
 }